Approx Jewish Students on campus - 1000+

 - Central Village

-Leeds Beckett provides kosher accommodation dependant on demand, however there is a residential Hillel house available to students.
+Leeds Beckett provides kosher accommodation dependant on demand, and there are also some residential spaces available at the Leeds Hillel house.

 The University Union sells kosher food, the Morrison’s in the Merrion Centre and there is a Jewish community in North Leeds where there are kosher grocery stores, bakeries and butchers.